Encrypted deep studying with Syft and Keras

 ideas have been straightforward to understand, and surprisingly little code was required.
 As we might collect from a recent blog

-, integration of Syft with TensorFlow Federated and TensorFlow
+post, integration of Syft with TensorFlow Federated and TensorFlow

 Privateness are on the roadmap.
 I’m wanting ahead so much for this to occur.